 It may have been the best thing that ever happened to anybody.

-Thomson was born in Glasgow, Scotland October 23, 1923 and moved to the United States in 1925 when he was just two years old.
+Thomson was born in Glasgow, Scotland on October 23, 1923, and moved to the United States in 1925 when he was just two years old.
 He grew up on Staten Island, where he attended Curtis High School, and signed with the New York Giants in 1942.
 The “flying Scott,” as he was known to his peers, was signed by the New York Giants (1946–53, 1957), Milwaukee Braves (1954–57), Chicago Cubs (1958–59), Boston Red Sox (1960) and Baltimore Orioles (1960).
-His lifetime batting average was .270 with 264 career home runs and 1,026 RBIs.
-Before retiring from baseball in 1960, he had been selected as a Major League All-Star on three different occasions.
+His lifetime batting average was .270, with 264 career home runs and 1,026 RBIs.
+Before retiring from baseball in 1960, he had been selected as a Major League All-Star on three occasions.

 Bobby Thomson Ties To Basking Ridge